Our Chairman and Board members are appointed by our shareholders as non-executive directors.

-Dan has over 40 years’ experience with the Queensland Government as the Director-General of several departments between 2006 and 2015.
-He has worked across a range of the state’s public sector portfolios including water supply, energy, natural resources, mines and economic development.
+Dan has over 40 years’ experience with the Queensland Government including as the Director-General of several departments between 2006 and 2015.
+He has worked across a range of the state’s public sector portfolios including water supply, energy, natural resources, transport, mines and economic development.

 David Stewart was appointed as a non-executive director on 3 December 2015 and was last re-elected in October 2018.

-David is a civil engineer with almost 40 years’ experience in Australia and internationally, specialising in large dams, water supply, irrigation and other infrastructure projects.
+David is a civil engineer with 40 years’ experience in Australia and internationally, specialising in large dams, water supply, irrigation and other infrastructure projects.

 During that time, he has worked in the private sector with major engineering consulting firms and in the public sector with large water businesses, including as Executive Manager Technical Services, Executive Manager Strategy and Development and as Managing Director of Goulburn-Murray Water in Victoria.

 David is currently Managing Director of the specialist engineering consultancy Australian Dams & Water Consultants Pty Ltd and is a former Director and Past Chairman of the Australian National Committee on Large Dams (ANCOLD).